 Prayer helps us to be less anxious and more peaceful.

 Praying for our kids helps us to be at peace with starting a new school year, but also for the decisions we have to make as their parents.
-My friend Julie understands how prayer helps our children and has created a wonderful resource called the ABC's of Praying for Students.
+My friend Julie understands how prayer helps our children and has created a wonderful resource called The ABCs of Praying for Students.
 Julie and I write together for The M.O.M.
 Initiative and I love every chance I get to see her in person.
 She is one of the most calming people that I have ever met, and I always enjoy hearing her stories from the mission field, motherhood, and being an educator.
-So, when she asked me to partner with her on making the ABC's of Prayer available as a physical copy, I immediately said yes!
+So, when she asked me to partner with her on making The ABCs of Praying for Students available as a physical copy, I immediately said yes!

 As mothers, we work hard at preparing our kids for school.
 We buy school supplies, new uniforms, and teacher gifts.
 We pack lunches and schedule carpool.
 We attend orientation meetings and read e-mails from our kids' teachers.
 Prayer is not one more thing on our already long back-to-school to-do list.
 No, prayer helps us have peace with going back to school.
 Let us prepare our kids for school with prayer.